Basavaraj-PN/ROS-DOCkER-IMP/README.md

 A simple template project for [dockerizing](https://www.docker.com/) your [ROS](http://www.ros.org/) code.
 Have your ROS project set up and running in 3 minutes by putting your catkin workspace in `catkin_ws` and running:

 ```
-sudo apt-get install docker
+sudo apt-get install docker    # install the docker
 /docker/build                  # this will build the docker container
-/docker/run             # this cmd will run or start the docker container
+/docker/run                    # this will run or start the docker container
 /docker/into                   # to enter docker container in terminal
 catkin_make                    # to compile the catkin_ws
 ```

 And that's it!